The Fourth of July Jamboree

 The Jamboree is a much-anticipated community event and the biggest fundraiser for the East Woodstock Congregational Church.

 Our Jamboree is an old-fashioned celebration of our country’s birth.
-Activities include hay rides, a cake walk, frog jumping contest, Attic Treasures and book sales, pipe organ sing-a-long, parade and so much more!
-Stay tuned for a Schedule of Events.
+Activities include hay rides, a cake walk, Attic Treasures and book sale, pipe organ sing-a-long, parade and so much more!
+Stay tuned for a Schedule of Events and our generous Sponsors.

 Years We've Hosted the Jamboree